mozilla-l10n/stores_l10n/README.md

 1. Clone the repository.
 2. Install [Composer](https://getcomposer.org/) and its dependencies with `composer install --no-dev`.
 3. Point a virtual host to the `web` directory.
+For debugging, you can also use the internal web server in PHP, running `php -S localhost:8080 -t web` from the root of the repository.
 4. Copy `app/config/config.inc.php.ini` to `config.inc.php` and:
     * Point `$l10n_path` to a clone of the [localization repository](https://github.com/mozilla-l10n/appstores/).
     * Adapt the `$webroot_folder` to your installation.